ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Design

 \section{Design}

-Enero is an efficient method for real-time routing optimization.
-It uses a two-stages process that combines DRL and LS.
+Enero is a two-stage method for real-time routing optimization that combines DRL and LS.
 In the first stage, Enero leverages DRL to find a good initial solution to the TE problem by taking into account future traffic demands.
+Recall that we consider a traffic demand as a source-destination node pair with a bandwidth that represents an aggregate of flows between the node pair.
 In the second stage, Enero tries to improve DRL's solution using a LS technique.
-The intuition behind this step is to explore the neighbourhood of the DRL solution and try to find a better solution (i.e., a better local minimum for the optimization problem).

-DRL is a technology capable of modeling future rewards, and thus, to optimize the routing configuration taking into account the future.
-That is to say, DRL can learn the relationships between actions and their delayed rewards.
-For example, to change a routing policy of a traffic demand might not lead to an immediate minimization of the maximum link utilization but to a delayed one that the DRL agent will observe later in the future.
-This is contrary to heuristics where they can not establish a relationship between local decisions (e.g., change a routing configuration for a traffic demand) and the long-term strategy to solve the optimization problem (i.e., minimize the most loaded link).
-This leads the heuristics to achieve sub-optimal performance.
+In our work, the LS step implements the hill climbing heuristic that behaves in a greedy way by making incremental changes to the DRL solution.